CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

   Build `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries with reflection.

 - **Carrigan.Core integration**
-  Interfaces and property-level attributes enable field-level encryption and decryption.
+  Interfaces and property-level attributes enable property-level encryption and decryption.

 - **Manual query builder**
   Safely construct advanced SQL with `JOIN`, predicates (e.g., `Equal`, `GreaterThan`, `IsNull`, `Like`, `And`, `Or`, `Xor`, `Not`), `ORDER BY`, and pagination (`OFFSET/FETCH NEXT`).